Ozempic Stomach Paralysis & Intestinal Blockage Lawsuits

 Lawsuits Filed by Users of Ozempic, Wegovy, Rybelsus, Trulicity, Mounjaro, and Zepbound

-RPWB lawyers are filing lawsuits on behalf of individuals who developed stomach paralysis (called gastroparesis), ileus/intestinal blockage, or blood clots (specifically, deep vein thrombosis or pulmonary embolism) after using GLP-1RA drugs.
+RPWB lawyers are filing lawsuits on behalf of individuals who developed stomach paralysis (called gastroparesis) and ileus/intestinal blockage after using GLP-1RA drugs.
 These drugs, better known by the names Ozempic, Wegovy, Rybelsus, Trulicity, Mounjaro, and Zepbound, are used to manage diabetes and for weight loss.

 As the popularity of Ozempic, Mounjaro and similar drugs rises, complaints that the drugs are causing serious gastrointestinal injuries including gastroparesis, or stomach paralysis, have also been coming to the surface.
 As of February 2024, about five dozen lawsuits had been filed in federal court.
 They were consolidated in the Eastern District of Pennsylvania, where the litigation will take place.
-Some estimates indicate that as many as 10,000 users of weight loss drugs have developed or have the potential to develop gastroparesis and other severe side effects such as intestinal blockage, blood clots or pulmonary embolism.
+Some estimates indicate that as many as 10,000 users of weight loss drugs have developed or have the potential to develop gastroparesis, intestinal blockage and other severe side effects.

 The makers of Ozempic and the other drugs do not currently disclose that gastroparesis is a possible side effect.
 We believe that it is wrong to mislead doctors and patients by omitting common side effects.

-If you or a loved one developed gastroparesis (stomach paralysis), ileus/intestinal blockage or blood clots (specifically, deep vein thrombosis or pulmonary embolism) after using weight loss drugs, please call us to begin your free, no-obligation case review.
+If you or a loved one developed gastroparesis (stomach paralysis) or ileus/intestinal blockage after using weight loss drugs, please call us to begin your free, no-obligation case review.
 You may be entitled to significant compensation.
 Your participation also helps keep the pharmaceutical industry honest with their marketing to patients and doctors.

 RPWB attorneys are known for their work on behalf of pharmaceutical patients who suffer from severe side effects.
 Our law firm is a 2024 Best Law Firm as rated by Best Lawyers and is a 2023 U.S. News & World Report Best Law Firm.
 RPWB has served as lead counsel in 7 national pharmaceutical and medical device lawsuits, and has helped thousands of people nationwide.